bsdphk/PyReveng3/README.rst

 * Any wordsize up to 64bit is supported

-* Up to seven binary attributes per location
+* Up to seven bits of attributes per location

 * Mapped memory (Ex: `R1000_400/example.py`)